clarkmcc/go-hubspot/generated/v1/oauth/docs/RefreshTokensApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetOauthV1RefreshTokensTokenGetRefreshTokenRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetRefreshTokenRequest struct via the builder pattern

 Name | Type | Description  | Notes